Face-to-Face Teaching: Generally 20 hours.

-- Found by logging on to iLearn ilearn.mq.edu.au, then clicking on Resource Industry Investment Analysis.
+- Found by logging on to iLearn ilearn.mq.edu.au, then clicking AFCP856 Lending and Borrowing Decisions.

 - This is where you will find forums, downloadable resources and links to important pages.

-- The forum allows you to communicate with other students and lecturer(s) and may provide supplementary material.
+- Forums allow you to communicate with other students and lecturer(s) and may provide supplementary material.

-- It is important that you familiarize yourself with the Unit’s iLearn site.
+- It is important that you familiarise yourself with the unit’s iLearn site.

 - Students should check the unit’s iLearn site regularly (minimum twice a week and prior to all lectures) and look for updates and distribution of materials (including case studies) related to the unit or assessments and, if relevant, participate in forum discussions.